discipl/flinteditor-mps/docs/TYPESYSTEM_CONSTRAINS.md

 When an explanation is added it should have a description.
 Empty explanations will generate this warning.

 ### GeneratedConcept (Warning)
-When an Act/Fact/Duty is generated an explanation is added desribing that it is generated.
+When an Act/Fact/Duty is referenced but not defined in the imported json Flint automatically generates the undefined node.
+When generated an explanation is added to the node describing that it was generated.
 As long as these explanations are not removed the warning will remain to alert users of generated Acts/Facts/Duties.

 ### TagInDifferentLanguage (Warning)
 Tags are associated with a certain language meaning if tags are created in a specific language and the language is switched the tags are not visible anymore.
 This warning will be generated as long as there are properties within a specific Act/Fact/Duty which have tags in one language, but not in the newly switched language.
 The reason being if a user is translating an interpretation the tags should be translated too.